wchoi11/notchmess/_posts/2020-03-28-critical-thinking.md

   we should defer to the experts.
 </span>
-Deference is more accurate than critical thinking so by the same reasoning that we choose device B we should choose deference over critical thinking.
+Deference is more accurate than critical thinking so by the same reasoning that we choose device A we should choose deference over critical thinking.

 When should we choose skepticism then?
 We choose skepticism